-In my case, the black background is two connected sheets of A4 paper.
-I could glue them to a cardboard to make them stand on their own, but actually, I just attached them to my diffusor with tape.
+I used the two connected sheets of A4 paper as a black background.
+I could have glued them to cardboard to make them stand on their own.
+But I only attached them to my diffusor with tape.

 The image with only one backlight looks clear and minimalist, but it may lack depth.
 Especially if you have a non-transparent object in the frame as well.
 In that case, place one more light source on the side of your object.

 In my case, it’s a strip box with another speedlight.
-But reflector work as well.
+But a reflector works as well.

-In my case, the additional strip-box is mostly useful to make a plant look not like a flat silhouette, but like a normal object.
+In my case, the additional strip-box was useful to make a plant look not like a flat silhouette, but like a normal object.
 But that’s only one example.